nickgillian/grt/README.md

 * [ofGrt](https://github.com/nickgillian/ofxGrt): an extension of the GRT for [openFrameworks](http://openframeworks.cc)
 * [ml-lib](https://github.com/cmuartfab/ml-lib), [Ali Momeni](http://alimomeni.net/) and [Jamie Bullock](http://jamiebullock.com): ml-lib is a library of machine learning externals for Max and Pure Data, designed to work on a variety of platforms including OS X, Windows, Linux, on Intel and ARM architectures.
 * [ESP](https://github.com/damellis/ESP), [David A. Mellis](https://github.com/damellis) and [Ben Zhang](https://www.benzhang.name): An interactive application that aims to help novices make sophisticated use of sensors in interactive projects through the application of machine learning.
 The system is built using [openFrameworks](http://openframeworks.cc) and has several interesting examples built for [Arduino sensor modules](https://create.arduino.cc/projecthub/mellis/gesture-recognition-using-accelerometer-and-esp-71faa1) and more generic input data streams (e.g., network data).
+* [Android Port](http://hollyhook.de/wp/grt-for-android): you can find a specific Android port of the GRT [here](http://hollyhook.de/wp/grt-for-android).

 ##GRT Architecture
 To support flexibility while maintaining consistency, the GRT uses an object-oriented modular architecture.
 This architecture is built around a set